Everything you need to know about storytelling to make your story stick.

 The bottom line is that it is easy to change processes but very hard to change humans.

 Think back to your childhood.
 Remember how curious, playful, creative and free you were?
 How you eager you were to feel, see and smell new things?
-Children come up with the most awesome new ideas, because they aren't constrained by the responsibilities and life experiences that come with adulthood.
-Ink Strategy's approach of combining design, visual thinking and co-creation ensure that our clients unlock their ‘inner child mindset’ again.
+Children come up with the most awesome new ideas, because they aren’t constrained by the responsibilities and life experiences that come with adulthood.
+Ink Strategy’s approach of combining design, visual thinking and co-creation ensure that our clients unlock their ‘inner child mindset’ again within their change management approach.
 Our strength is helping our clients experience being playful and creative, but in the business context to create sustainable change in their organisations.

 The OGSM model is a strategic planning model that connects the dots in your strategic plan...